 What is The Zachman Framework?

-The Zachman framework drives a good architect to explain “Who, What, Where, When, How, Why” to different clientele.
 The Zachman framework is presented in a 36-cell two-dimensional matrix comprising six columns and six rows.
-The rows indicate the perspectives while the columns represent the fundamental questions.
-The matrix is quite comprehensive and describes the representations of enterprises in a detailed and structured manner.
+The rows show the perspectives, while the columns represent the fundamental questions.
+This matrix gives a complete, structured overview of enterprise representations.

-- Executive Perspective – This describes the purpose of the enterprise architecture program concerning business strategy.
+- Executive Perspective—This describes the purpose of the enterprise architecture program concerning business strategy.
 It allows the planner to get information regarding the size and cost of the systems.

-- Technician Perspective – This component describes the requirements regarding specific modular tooling components.
+- Technician Perspective—This component describes the requirements regarding specific modular tooling components.
 It takes place when a programmer is offered instructions on how to carry forward.

 - What? – This represents the whole enterprise data that each row would deal with.